 As the world’s third-largest oil producer, Canada benefits greatly from the export of national resources.
 Twinning the Trans Mountain Pipeline will increase Canada’s capacity to export these resources by facilitating the movement of oil to the West Coast for marine transport to market.
 It will further secure the supply of oil products to the Lower Mainland for use by BC’s residents and businesses.
 The Project will also lead to new jobs in the short and long term, job-related training opportunities and increases in taxes collected through all three levels of government.

-The $5.4* billion pipeline Project will increase the value of Canadian oil by unlocking access to world markets.
-The combined government revenue impact for construction and the first 20 years of expanded operations is $28.2 billion, including federal, provincial and municipal tax payments that can be used for public services such as health care and education.
+The $6.8 billion* pipeline Project will increase the value of Canadian oil by unlocking access to world markets.
+A Conference Board of Canada report has determined the combined government revenue impact for construction and the first 20 years of expanded operations is $46.7 billion, including federal and provincial that can be used for public services such as health care and education.

-Direct capital spending for the construction phase of the Project includes $3.8 billion to British Columbia and $1.7 billion to Alberta.
-At the peak of construction, 14,000 people will be working on the pipeline expansion.
-The expansion will also create approximately 3,300 direct, indirect and induced jobs per year during operations.
+During construction, the equivalent of 15,000 people will be working on the pipeline expansion.
+The expansion will also create the equivalent of 37,000 direct, indirect and induced jobs per year during operations.

-Overall the Project generates a minimum of 123,000 direct, indirect and induced person-years of employment during Project development and operations.
-British Columbia’s share is 75,000 person-years including 39,000 during Project development and 30,000 during operations.
-Alberta’s share is 28,000 person-years including 15,000 during Project development and 13,000 during Project operations.
+Overall the Project generates more than 800,000 direct, indirect and induced person-years of employment during Project development, operations, and higher netbacks.
+British Columbia’s share is 189,000 person-years including 36,000 during Project development and 39,000 during operations.
+Alberta’s share is 441,000 person-years including 15,000 during Project development and 13,000 during Project operations.

 On December 16, 2013, Trans Mountain filed a Facilities Application for the Trans Mountain Expansion Project.
 This webpage is not intended as a substitute for the actual content of the submission.
 Volume 2 of the Application provides a full description of the Project.